BirdeeHub/argmark/README.md

 Note: "accepts a count" means that you can input a number before inputting the keybinding. ([:help count](https://neovim.io/doc/user/intro.html#count))

+Note 2: To change which is the "current argument" in the argslist, use `:n`/`:next` or `:N`/`:prev`.
+You can map them to something if desired, but the argslist is a builtin thing, and many of the builtin methods are good enough.

 ---

 ### `argmark.edit(opts?: table, tar_win_id?: integer)`